 • hollowed out branches, reads, or logs

-STEP 1: First, you need to start with a structure in which you can insert the bug house materials.
-You will want to consider using something that will withstand the elements.
-Here, you can see we built a simple wooden box from scrap wood.
+STEP 1: First, you need to start with a structure into which you can insert the bug house materials.
+You should consider using something that will withstand the elements.
+Here, we built a simple wooden box from scrap wood.
 A pre-made wooden crate will also work.

 What else could you use to make a bug hotel?
 The size doesn’t matter too much.
 You could use a planting pot tipped on its side even!
 How about an old birdhouse with the front removed.
 Upcycle a wooden drawer or end table even!
 Cookie tin anyone?
 There are many possibilities for the insect house structure.